 Whilst many of the issues the legal sector faces during the Covid-19 pandemic are common to businesses of all types, some are unique.
-Andy Poole, legal sector partner at Law Society endorsed accountants Armstrong Watson, explains how the situation is affecting particular law firms and the legal sector in general (15 April 2020)
+In April 2020 Andy Poole, legal sector partner at Law Society endorsed accountants Armstrong Watson, explained how the situation was affecting particular law firms and the legal sector in general (15 April 2020, not updated)

 Impacts by work type

 On 25 March the government announced that anyone considering moving house should delay this whilst the emergency measures regarding coronavirus are in place.
 The announcement from the government is expected to cause a ‘short sharp shock’ in the UK housing market, which was already being evidenced by the reduction in searches between 24 - 27 March by a drop of over 32% on the previous week.
 The purchase market is going to be heavily reliant on existing valuations, vacant properties and new builds, but even these moves will be difficult with the ongoing movement restrictions, so many conveyancing firms are seeing their work out on hold and new enquiries contract very quickly.

 The Law Society has a dedicated section on the various practical issues regarding conveyancing transactions here.

 Family law is one area where work can continue from the instructions currently in hand, albeit potentially slower and with fewer options/solutions - given the impact on housing/house prices/pensions/the stock market.
 Other than that work, it is likely to remain relatively quiet until the lockdown ends.
 Beyond then, work is likely to start flowing again and may even have a surge, as the strain of spending weeks together, along with financial pressures, become too much.
 Some reports are suggesting that this is the case in China, and that they have seen record divorce cases following the ending of lockdown.